idarongved/pregrouting_prediction/README.md

 The repository containts code for preprocessing, analyzing and training machine learning models to be used for decision support in pre-grouting in hard rock.

-A paper was published by Rongved, Hansen and Erharhter (2023) based on the results from the code in the repo.
+A paper was published by Rongved, Hansen and Erharter (2023) based on the results from the code in the repo.
 The focus in this paper was to predict `Total grout take` in kg cement and `Grouting time` in hours.

 DOI: xxx